RT-LOC/docs/docs/getstarted/basic_positioning_getting_started.md

 ## Tags
 Now that all anchor stuff is done, we can focus on the tags.
 The tags are labeled with the letter "T", with their ID below.
 The only thing you have to do is power the tag up.
-After a couple of seconds, the positions of the tag are coming in and all active tags are visualised.
+After a couple of seconds, the positions of the tag are coming in and all active tags are visualized.

 ![BLE](../web/img/ble_tag_pos.png)